oraclechinaappdev/CloudNative_Mobile/Java Apps/JavaAppsLab.md

 - You have now created a new Git repository stored within the Developer Cloud Service that is based on an existing repository

-## Create Default Build and Deployment Process
+## Create 'Build' and 'Deploy' configuration and monitor audit trace in DevCS

 Now that we have the source code in our Developer Cloud Service managed Git Repository, we need to create a build process that will be triggered whenever a commit is made to the master branch.
 We will setup a **shell script** build process in this section.